-- 1. Before traveling, all personal vehicles to be used for the trip should be filled by the club member USING THEIR OWN MONEY.
+- Before traveling, all personal vehicles to be used for the trip should be filled by the club member USING THEIR OWN MONEY.
 This receipt should be clearly marked as a pre-travel receipt and should be attached to any receipts eligible for reimbursement.
 Receipts that are not accompanied by a pre-travel receipt may be denied reimbursement OR may only be reimbursed the same amount as the lowest eligible receipt submitted by the club. - 2.
 Travel to your destination. - 3.
 Fill the tank immediately upon returning from your trip.
 Submit this receipt to the club treasurer for reimbursement.
 Each receipt must include the name of the person who is to be reimbursed.
 If you are low on gas before returning from your trip, fill the tank and submit this receipt for reimbursement as well. - 4.
 The club treasurer should submit a check request with the appropriate receipts attached for each member who is to be reimbursed.
 If 3 or more club members need to be reimbursed for fuel, please follow the instructions listed below. - 5.
-Reimbursement will not be provided for receipts that are: submitted more than 10 business days after the date on the receipt; dated prior to the departure date/after the return date.
+Reimbursement will not be provided for receipts that are: submitted more than 10 business days after the date on the receipt; dated prior to the departure date/after the return date. - 6.
+The Sport Club office will only accept one set of receipts per vehicle traveling.
+Clubs are advised to coordinate ahead of time who will be paying for fuel expenses to ensure that those individuals are capable of making all fuel purchases for their vehicle.